yiyansun/GeoAI/readme.md

 ### **Week 4: A Deep Dive into GeoAI: Hallucinations, Bias, and Sustainability**

-We conclude by examining the sociotechnical risks of GeoAI.
+We conclude by examining the socio-technical risks of GeoAI.
 Students critically assess hallucinations, embedded bias, and environmental impacts of AI.
 The week culminates in an exploratory lab and final reflection.

 <details>
 <summary><b>Readings, Labs, and Final Essay</b></summary>